LaunchCodeEducation/lchs/src/assignments/flask-game-repo.rst

 -----------------------------

 Your first step is to create a *local* project directory.
-This stores a copy of your project code on your personal device.
+This stores a copy of your code on your personal device.

 #.
 Launch Visual Studio Code and use the *File* menu to open your
    ``local_practice`` folder.